 If you're considering upgrading from legacy systems to a cloud-native core, here's a recommended approach:

-The financial services world is evolving rapidly, digital banking, embedded finance, fintech competition, real-time payments, customer expectations, legacy core banking systems built for a different era can no longer keep up.
+The financial services world is evolving rapidly: digital banking, embedded finance, fintech competition, real-time payments, customer expectations, and legacy core banking systems built for a different era can no longer keep up.
 Institutions that cling to monolithic, rigid infrastructure risk being left behind.

 If you’re ready to move beyond legacy limitations, to launch new products, embrace embedded finance, integrate AI, and build a next-gen banking business, Qore is your foundation.